MIDI controller: Keyboards

 Keyboards are by far the most common type of MIDI controller and are available in various sizes, ordinarily from 25 to 88 keys.
 When a key is played, the MIDI controller sends MIDI data describing the pitch of the note and its duration—most MIDI keyboards also send data about the velocity with which a key is pressed.
 MIDI keyboards normally include pitch wheels, modulation wheels, and sockets for pedals (especially sustain pedals), as well as controls that transpose the pitch values of notes played by the performer between octaves.

-Many keyboard controllers offer the ability to split the playing area into zones, each of which can be assigned to a different MIDI channel and can be set to play any desired range of notes.
+Many keyboard controllers allow the playing area to be divided into zones, with each zone assignable to a different MIDI channel and configurable to cover a specified range of notes.
 This allows a single playing surface to control a number of different devices.
 MIDI capabilities can also be built into traditional keyboard instruments such as grand pianos and Rhodes pianos.
 Pedal keyboards can operate the pedal tones of a MIDI organ, or can drive a bass synthesizer.
 Many keytars—keyboards worn with a shoulder strap and held like a guitar—produce MIDI output as well.